Regularity properties of $k$-Brjuno and Wilton functions: Introduction

 \subsection{Structure of the paper}

 The paper is organised as follows.
-In Section \ref{sec:BMO} we state and prove the $\textnormal{BMO}$-properties of the $k$-Brjuno and the Wilton function and in Section \ref{sec:kBrjuno real} we give statements about the truncated $k$-Brjuno and the truncated Wilton function.
+In Section \ref{sec:BMO} we state and prove the $\textnormal{BMO}$-properties of the $k$-Brjuno and the Wilton function and in Section \ref{sec:kBrjuno real} we give statements about the truncated real $k$-Brjuno and the truncated real Wilton function which corresponds to the finite part of the sum at rational numbers.

+The subsequent sections deal with a complexification of the system.
+In Section \ref{sec:compl CF} we introduce a complex continued fraction algorithm.
+In Section \ref{sec:complexTkS} we extend the operators $T_k:=T_{k,1}$ and $S:= S_{1}$ to the complex plane.
+The main findings concerning these operators are given in Section \ref{sec:sumboundary}.
+Particularly, Proposition \ref{prop: main prop kBrjuno} indicates how $T_k$ behaves.
+The analogous behaviour of $S$ can then immediately be deduced by using the fact that $S=-T_1$.

+Finally, with the help of these operators we define the complex $k$-Brjuno and the complex Wilton function in Section \ref{sec: compl functions}.

+Those proofs which are very similar to the ones in \cite{MMY3} are given in an appendix.